-- 17.5.1.
-The club must submit a recent bank statement. - 17.5.2.
-The bank account must be only for the use of the club; - 17.5.3.
-The bank account must be registered under the club's name; and, he address for the bank account must be ANUSA's address. - 17.5.4.
-The club must have an ABN registered under the club's name. - 17.5.5.
-The bank account must be a two-to-sign or similar account with exactly three club executive members authorised to operate the account.
+- 1. The club must submit a recent bank statement. - 2.
+The bank account must be only for the use of the club; - 3.
+The bank account must be registered under the club's name; and, the address for the bank account must be ANUSA's address. - 4.
+The club must have an ABN registered under the club's name.